 EU Post-Transition Business Resource Hub

-To help you understand what the deal means for your business, we have pulled together everything we currently know about the issues covered by the trade deal, which may affect your business.
-This includes a range of bespoke guides that we have produced in partnership with some of the UK’s leading EU experts.
+To help you understand what this means for your business, we have pulled together everything we know about the issues covered by the agreement.
+You’ll find our bespoke guides produced in partnership with some of the UK’s leading experts, along with resources and events to support your business in adapting to the new trading environment.
+There is also a round-up of what other providers across the capital have on offer.